 - Expense Accounts

-- It helps in the compilation of the trial balance and find out if your books balance
+- It helps in the compilation of the trial balance and finding out if your books balance

-- It helps you spot unusual transactions, errors and fraud
+- It enables you to spot unusual transactions, errors, and fraud

 - It shows you the revenue and expenses and helps you limit your spending